 When turned on, it will default using the standard type template profile and display like so:

 Operations have the ability to customize default settings on each distance profile if needed.
 To do so, set use template to no. Click Edit by the distance profile to set a default cruise profile.
 Select from various settings: Custom Mach, Great Circle, Long Range Cruise, Various Mach Settings, Max Cruise, Standard or enter a Custom Mach value (if the aircraft type supports it).
+You can find more information on cruise profile settings here.

 Note: The copy template option allows the operation to pull in the current flight time configuration template Avianis offers.